 In our WiFi experiments, FaceTime mostly uses direct P2P connection between the smartphone and the computer.
 In our Cellular experiments, the smartphone and the computer are connected through relay servers, with RTTs to our campus network ranging from 2ms to 20ms.
 FaceTime always use UDP, no video call can be established if we block UDP traffic.
-The architecture and protocol comparison is summarized in Table 2

-Table 2: System Architecture and Protocol Comparison
+TABLE I System Architecture and Protocol Comparison

-Companie System P2P or Server UDP or TCP RTP Skype Relay server or P2P UDP, may use TCP No Google+ Server-centric UDP, only use TCP when UDP is blocked Yes Facetime WiFi: mostly P2P Cellular: relay server Always use UDP Yes
+System P2P or Server UDP or TCP RTP Skype Relay server or P2P UDP, may use TCP No Google+ Server-centric UDP, only use TCP when UDP is blocked Yes FaceTime WiFi: mostly P2P Cellular: relay server Always use UDP Yes

-4.2 Video Encoding
+B. Video Encoding

 Network conditions, such as available bandwidth, packet loss and delay, are inherently dynamic, in wireless environment.
 To meet the tight video playout deadline, only very limited receiver-side buffering is allowed to smooth out bandwidth variations and delay jitters.
 To maintain a smooth video call, the source has to adapt its video encoding strategy to network conditions.
 All three systems are capable of generating video at different rates in realtime.
-We probe their video encoding parameter ranges by throttling the end-to-end band-
+We probe their video encoding parameter ranges by throttling the end-to-end bandwidth from the smartphone to the computer, using the network emulator.
+On the computer side, both Skype and Google+ report total rate, frame rate and resolution of the video received from the smartphone in an application information window.
+Their video encoding parameter ranges are reported in Table II.
+Using the same RTP header analysis technique introduced in [20], we verified that Google+ still uses layered video coding on mobile phones.
+Both temporal and spatial scalability are used to generate video in a wide rate range.
+It is well-known that layered video coding is computation-intensive.
+In our experiments with Google+, the iPhone CPU utilization is close to 100%, 50% higher than FaceTime and Skype.
+Google+ also consumes 40% more power than FaceTime and Skype.
+Please see our technical report [21] for detailed CPU and battery consumption statistics.
+It is still amazing that Google managed to implement realtime layered video coding on mobile phones.